riverbed/Riverbed-Community-Toolkit/APM/105-opentelemetry-go-app/README.md

 - [docker-compose.yaml](docker-compose.yaml) is the main file that defines the multi-tier app with 4 services:
   - the instrumented 2-tier Go `frontend` web app
   - the instrumented 2-tier Go `backend` web app
-  - the Aternity OpenTelemetry Collector
+  - the APM OpenTelemetry Collector
   - the load generator

 ### Kubernetes